 The Probe Request variant Multi-Link element is used to request an AP to provide information of other APs affiliated with the same AP MLD as the AP.
 The inclusion of a Probe Request variant Multi-Link element in a Probe Request frame identifies it as an MLD probe request.

-The subfields of the Multi-Link Control field of the Probe Request variant Multi-Link element except the Type subfield are TBD.
+The format of the Presence Bitmap subfield of the Probe Request variant Multi-Link element is defined in Figure 9-788xx (Presence Bitmap subfield of the Probe Request variant Multi-Link element format).